 Vietnam’s faux rattan wicker weaving industry

-Over the last 15 to 20 years, Vietnam had become a significant exporter and weaver of faux rattan wicker furniture.
+Over the last 15 to 20 years, Vietnam has become a significant exporter and weaver of faux rattan wicker furniture.
 There are many reasons for this, including:

-- Workers – The workers are now used to weaving with faux rattan materials.
-Even though faux rattan is usually heavier than weaving with natural rattan material, the workers are now used to weaving with faux rattan to weave very quickly.
+• Workers – The workers are now used to weaving with faux rattan materials.
+Even though faux rattan is usually heavier than weaving with natural rattan material, the workers are now used to weaving with faux rattan very quickly.

-You can watch this video to see how fast this factory worker is when he is weaving faux rattan onto this sofa set.
+Watch this video to see how fast this factory worker is when weaving faux rattan onto this sofa set.

-When you watch that video, you can really see how highly skilled these faux rattan weavers are and how fast they can work.
-When we watched this worker weaving this sofa, we were in awe of him and how fast he was able to work.
+When you watch that video, you can see how highly skilled these faux rattan weavers are and how fast they can work.
+When we watched this worker weaving this sofa, we were in awe of how fast he could work.

-Vietnam is your correct manufacturing choice when looking at indoor or outdoor furniture in faux rattan, rope, or other woven materials.
+Vietnam is your correct manufacturing choice for indoor or outdoor furniture in faux rattan, rope, or other woven materials.
 They have the raw materials and highly skilled workers.
 This means that they have a competitive advantage over other locations and places.

 Mondoro gives out a FREE Lookbook to anyone interested.
 You can receive a copy of our latest Lookbook by clicking here.